opendistro/for-elasticsearch-docs/docs/kibana/index.md

 # Kibana

 Kibana is the default visualization tool for data in Elasticsearch.
-It also serves as a user interface for the Open Distro for Elasticsearch [security](../security/configuration/) and [alerting](../alerting/) plugins.
+It also serves as a user interface for the Open Distro for Elasticsearch [security](../security/configuration/), [alerting](../alerting/), and [Index State Management](../ism/) plugins.

 ## Run Kibana using Docker